davidjoffe/dave_gnukem/README.md

 # Dave Gnukem
-Dave Gnukem is a 2D scrolling platform shooter similar to, and inspired by, Duke Nukem 1 (~1991).
+Dave Gnukem is a retro-style 2D scrolling platform shooter similar to, and inspired by, Duke Nukem 1 (~1991).
 The source code is cross-platform and open source.
 It runs on Windows, Linux, Mac OS X and more.
-(The game is intentionally somewhat 'retro'; the original Duke Nukem 1 had 16-color EGA 320x200 graphics.)
+(The original Duke Nukem 1 had 16-color EGA 320x200 graphics; the aim here is 'similar but different' gameplay and 'look and feel'.)

+Please donate to the project, or else I'll make more games like this: https://paypal.me/davidjoffe

 **Release Downloads:** https://sourceforge.net/projects/gnukem/